-In August 2017, Miller Springs Alliance, Inc., being a small group of retired volunteers, could no longer afford to maintain the area and requested ending the lease.
+In August 2017, Miller Springs Alliance, Inc., being a small group of retired volunteers for the past 24 years could no longer afford to maintain the area and requested ending the lease.
 In November 2017 discussions between the USACE, City of Belton, and the City of Temple began for reopening the area.
 The cities of Temple and Belton are currently leasing the area and have plans to maintain the park and trails.